Skip to main content Skip to footer

 IoT platforms and devices rely heavily on internet availability and other short distance technologies such as Bluetooth and NFC.
 As the internet coverage increases and 5G becomes available, this issue will resolve automatically.

-Infosys BPM partners with organisations to streamline and digitise their supply chains.
+Infosys BPM partners with organisations to streamline and digitise their supply chains using IoT technologies.
 The end-to-end solutions across consulting, technology intervention, and managed services help run supply chain planning as a service.
-The solutions include:
+We focus on delivering tangible outcomes:

-View the supply chain optimisation services from Infosys BPM.
+View our supply chain optimisation services and start your transformation today.

 *For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.